Oncogene

 An oncogene is a gene that has the potential to cause cancer.
 In tumor cells, these genes are often mutated, or expressed at high levels.

 Most normal cells undergo a preprogrammed rapid cell death (apoptosis) if critical functions are altered and then malfunction.
 Activated oncogenes can cause those cells designated for apoptosis to survive and proliferate instead.
-Most oncogenes began as proto-oncogenes: normal genes involved in cell growth and proliferation or inhibition of apoptosis.
+Most oncogenes began as proto-oncogenes, normal genes involved in cell growth and proliferation or inhibition of apoptosis.
 If, through mutation, normal genes promoting cellular growth are up-regulated (gain-of-function mutation), they predispose the cell to cancer and are termed oncogenes.
 Usually, multiple oncogenes, along with mutated apoptotic or tumor suppressor genes, act in concert to cause cancer.
+Oncogenes are a physically and functionally diverse set of genes, and as a result, their protein products have pleiotropic effects on a variety of intricate regulatory cascades within the cell.

 Since the 1970s, dozens of oncogenes have been identified in human cancer.
 Many cancer drugs target the proteins encoded by oncogenes.
-Oncogenes are a physically and functionally diverse set of genes, and as a result, their protein products have pleiotropic effects on a variety of intricate regulatory cascades within the cell.